Azure-Samples/functions-customer-reviews/SETUP.md

 If you want to clean up the sample:
 - Delete the 'Reviews' resource group from your Azure subscription
-- Delete the 'Reviews' project from your Visual Studio Team Services account
+- Delete the 'Reviews' project from your Azure DevOps account
 - Delete the folder on your machine where you cloned the repo(s)
 - Delete the fork of the code from your GitHub account